Website security is a hot topic these days.

 2) Viruses and malware

 Malware means “malicious software”.
 It’s a type of code that can be injected into your website.
-And, with over 28,000,000 malware attacks blocked every day, it’s becoming more and more common.
+And, with over 28,000,000 malware attacks blocked daily, it’s becoming more common.

 A malware attack can come in many different forms, including: